TheSlothKingdom/Treehouse/README.md

 ## Treehouse

-This repo is for al my course file completed through teamtreehouse.com
+This repo is for all my course files completed through teamtreehouse.com

+Let's put an image here